hornc/maddock/output/output.md

 As they near their destination they notice  the Inn's sign depicts a very stoked w________, which appears exceedingly j_______.
 Stylistically, the sign looks as if it were designed in a collaboration between Elizabeth Báthory and Hieronymus Bosch at a athletic tea party hosted by Zaha Hadid under the influence of snuff.
 The sign drips in the downpour.
 The group feels ambushed as they approach the entrance to the inn.

 The surly nonetheless glutinous **nonfarm animal caretaker**, H______, leads the party and enters the inn first, striding gallantly through the doorway.
-The troupe notice repellent marks upon the walls.
+The troupe notice repelent marks upon the walls.